 Elizabeth Reed Biography

-As an art professional, Elizabeth taught drawing and painting at The Armory Art Center, The Boca Raton Museum School, The Coral Springs Museum of Art, and ArtServe.
-In addition, she will be teaching a summer intensive portfolio building class at The Coral Springs Museum of Art and invites private students to her Coral Springs studio.
+As an art professional, Elizabeth taught drawing and painting at The Armory Art Center, The Boca Raton Museum School, The Coral Springs Museum of Art, and ArtServe in Ft.
+Lauderdale, FL.
+She presented a self-portrait project to the girls at Our Little Roses Mission in San Pedro Sula, Honduras.
+Private students get personalized attention.

 Her award-winning work shows in local, national, and international exhibits.
 She is a past board member of The National Association of Women Artists, where she exhibits online and in New York.
 Her “Portrait of Astrid” was published in North Light Books’ “Art Journey, Portrait and Figures.”